preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-properties/index.rst

 .. image:: tenant-properties-settings-v7.png

 + **Title**: Add a Title (name) for the Property.
 Default language is mandatory.
-Add Titles in the other Tenant Languages as needed (Click the flag to change language).
+Add Titles in the other Tenant Languages as needed.
 + **Internal name**: An internal name can, or should in some instances, be used instead of the Title, for example as a place holder.
 The internal name can not contain spaces.
 Note that the Internal Name can not be edited once the prroperty is created.
 + **Category**: Select category for the Property here.
 + **Type**: Select the Property type.
 It can be Data, Datetime, Enterprise Keywords, Language, Media, Number, Person, Process, Rich text, Tags, Taxonomy, Text or Yes/No. Most of the Types are self explanatory.
 "Data" is a system field that users never enter anything to.
 "Rich text" can be formatted by the editor.
 "Text" is plain text that the editor can not format.
 Note that the Type can not be edited once the prroperty is created.